-Located near Glenwood Springs, Hanging Lake is one of the best places to visit in Colorado.
-A few years ago, thousands of people were stopping to see it until officials implemented a permit system to save the lake’s fragile ecosystem.
+Located near Glenwood Springs, Hanging Lake is one of the most beautiful natural landmarks in Colorado.
+A few years ago, thousands of people were stopping to see it until a permit system was implemented to save the lake’s fragile ecosystem.

 8. Sample vegan food around Aspen

 Aspen has many good places to eat but none of them are as good as vegan restaurants in Aspen.

 Some of the best vegan restaurants in Aspen are the Bangkok Happy Bowl, a great Thai restaurant that has a separate vegan menu; Spring Cafe which has sample menu items like vegan spinach and mushroom enchilada, almond flour blueberry pancakes, chickpea carrot veggie burger.